For Individuals and Businesses

 Polymerase Chain Reaction Testing (PCR) is a laboratory test to diagnose COVID-19 infection based on viral DNA.
 The test involves a nasopharyngeal swab that looks like a long Q-tip and draws mucus from the back of the participant’s nasal cavity where it meets the throat.
 The swab is then inserted into a vial and is shipped to a laboratory where lab techs or machines use reagents to extract the viral RNA.
 An enzyme, Reverse Transcriptase, is used to convert the RNA into DNA and the DNA is replicated many times to make it detectable.
 PCR tests are able to identify the virus before the antibody test.
 Serology tests are not very effective at identifying infection in the pre-symptomatic or early symptomatic stages.
 PCR begins to lose sensitivity by 3-6 days.
 However, IgM serology starts becoming very sensitive and showing positives at 5 days.
 This means, there are situations in which a participant comes in for testing around this time and a PCR based test could be negative, but IgM could be positive.
 There is a period of time where IgM becomes more sensitive than PCR.
 The PCR test usually takes 48-72 hours for results to become available.

-- If the participant is symptomatic at the time of testing, they should be quarantined and a follow-up appointment scheduled with BRHPC to administer the tests in an environment where a higher level of infection control can be utilized.
+- If the participant is symptomatic at the time of testing, they should be quarantined and a follow-up appointment scheduled with their primary care physician, as BRHPC only tests individuals wihtout symptoms.

 - If the participant is asymptomatic and neither IgM or IgG is detected, then the participant is presumed negative and free of COVID-19.
 No isolation measures need be taken pending results of the PCR test.